cjloff/blog/src/blog/transpiling-javascript-and-including-polyfills-with-webpack-babel-preset-env-and-core-js.md

 ```

-Next up let's add a babel-loader rule within our webpack config, and add babel-preset-env to our presets:
+Let's add a babel-loader rule within our webpack config, and add babel-preset-env to our presets:

 ```js
 module: {